justalike/Message-Sorter/README.md

 `yarn`

-After the modules been installed you would need to launch the bot with:
+After the modules have been installed you would need to launch the bot with:
 `node bot.js`

-To make bot work with your own user profile: create `.env` file in the bot folder and add the following lines:
+To make bot work with your own user profile:

+create `.env` file in the bot folder and add the following lines:
 ```
 TELEGRAM_API_TOKEN="5253426459:ABGZafP4BN1CySOqp5kC-eE2xr68K5WTWz4"